kervi/kervi/_doc/overview.rst

 and the controller will set the state on a output channel.

 ###########################
-Start the engines (line 71)
+Start the engines (line 57)
 ###########################

-The work so far have bin to prepare your application to actually launch it you need to call APP.run().
+The work so far have been to prepare your application nothing is running yet to actually launch your app you need to call APP.run().
 This will launch the web server, interprocess communication systems and start sensor readings.

 ------------------
 Normal application
 ------------------

-Below is the structure of a *normal* Kervi application.
+Below is the structure of a multi file Kervi application.
 All the parts from a single file application are moved into seperate files and foldes.
 Kervi uses this structure to load each section in its own process in order to improve the performance.

 A second advantance to this model is that it is easier to maintain as the Kervi project grows bigger.